Railscyberspace/login_app/loginform/README.md

 February 19, 2021 - 15:50:53 Django version 3.1, using settings 'mysite.settings' Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.

+Changing the port

+By default, the runserver command starts the development server on the internal IP at port 8000.

+If you want to change the server’s port, pass it as a command-line argument.
+For instance, this command starts the server on port 8080:

+$ python manage.py runserver 8080

+your apps can live anywhere on your Python path.
+In this tutorial, we’ll create our poll app in the same directory as your manage.py file so that it can be imported as its own top-level module, rather than a submodule of mysite.

+To create your app, make sure you’re in the same directory as manage.py and type this command: python manage.py startapp polls